-We really enjoyed Oban and were sad to be leave but we had a lot to see so the next day we left and made our way to Inverness.
+We really enjoyed Oban and were sad to be leave but we had a lot to see so the next day of our Scottish road trip we left and made our way to Inverness.

 We took the A828 and crossed the Connel Bridge and wound our way past pretty villages overlooking the Ardmucknish Bay.